-Temporarily ousted from their ultra-minimalist coffee bar on Bold Street and relocated to Castle Street’s Santa Maluco, Bold Street Coffee have managed to maintain the laid-back, low-key vibe of their spiritual home in this extended pop-up bar.
+After being temporarily ousted from their ultra-minimalist coffee bar on Bold Street and relocated to Castle Street’s Santa Maluco, Bold Street Coffee have managed to maintain the laid-back, low-key vibe of their spiritual home with Castle Street Coffee at pizza bar Santa Maluco.

 10. Hanover Street Social